Sauvage by Triboro, United States10 October,2016

 Sauvage is a Brooklyn-based cafe and cocktail bar from Joshua Boissy and Krystof Zizka, the duo behind Maison Premiere.
 It is described as being reflective of the staple establishments of New York and Paris, and has a menu of French-accented American dishes.
 This is also reflected throughout its interior design, a mix of mosaic flooring, brass rimmed circular tables, bent wood furniture, ornamental mirrors, brass fixtures and fittings, and a curved bar with a white marble top.

-Sauvage’s visual identity, designed by New York studio Triboro, mirrors some of the period European and American interior influences, whilst working in individual personality through colour and form.
+Sauvage’s visual identity, designed by New York studio Triboro, mirrors some of the period European and American interior influences, whilst working in individual personality through multi-colour and form.
 This runs across business cards, menus, coffee cups, coasters and tote bags, and included signage and web design.

 Where interior design sets mood; appearing as an expression of menu and contributing to an informal and personable experience, visual identity introduces something in the way of attitude and personality.